 While the April 2nd Supreme Court ruling may only apply to a very small segment of workers and probably only affects a single wage and hour lawsuit currently, this departure from the longstanding approach at interpreting overtime exemption will likely have broader implications and affect more workers in the future.

-Since the 1940s, the courts have applied narrow construction when interpreting overtime exemptions.
+Since the 1940s, the courts have applied narrow construction when interpreting overtime exemption.
 This week marks a turning point in the court’s approach.
-Narrow construction is the approach in which the courts construe FLSA overtime exemptions narrowly, with the benefit to the employee in mind.
+Narrow construction is the approach in which the courts construe FLSA overtime exemptions narrowly.
+This approach had the benefit to the employee in mind.

 On Monday, Justice Clarence Thomas said, “We reject [the narrow construction] principle as a useful guidepost for interpreting the FLSA.
 Because the FLSA gives no textual indication that its exemptions should be construed narrowly, there is no reason to give them anything other than a fair (rather than a ‘narrow’) interpretation.”

-For more information on the background and details of the ruling, read the write up by Paul DeCamp on Epstein Becker Green.
+For more information on the background and details of the ruling on narrow construction, read the write up by Paul DeCamp on Epstein Becker Green.